PlummersSoftwareLLC/Primes/PrimeTeX/solution_2/README.md

 See files `{erato,wheel8of30,wheel48of210,wheel}_primestofile_timings.txt` for some further typical timings as seen on my hardware.
-These files contain the console commands needed to execute the various runs in a syntax which I am told is Windows-compatible, apart from the usage of `time` utility.
+These files contain the console commands needed to execute the various runs in a syntax which I am told is Windows-compatible (if using TeXLive), apart from the usage of `time` utility.

 ## More info on native runs with pdftex